carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 In the previous episode we annotated all of our genomes and obtained the annotations in different formats, like GFF, GBK and FASTA.
-Now we want to understand how to go from annotations to a pangenome, so we will use a reduced version of the annotations to make a pangenome step by step, and later on in the lesson we will do this in an automated way with pangneomics software.
+Now we want to understand how to go from annotations to a pangenome, so we will use a reduced version of the annotations to make a pangenome step by step.

+To make a pangenome, first we need to know how similar are our sequences from each other, we will do this by aligning each of our sequences to all the rest with Protein [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+Then we need to use these results to cluster the sequences into gene families.

+Later on in the lesson
+we will repeat these steps but in an automated way with pangenomics software and with the complete genomes.

 To be able to do a pangenome "by hand" we will use only some of the protein sequences for these four genomes A909, 2603V, NEM316 and 515.
 In the folder `data/annotated_mini` you have the 4 reduced genomes in amino acid FASTA format.